adfink/adfink.github.io/about.md

 *Things that I know about the world*

+It's big and round.
-It's big and round and small and flat.
+It's also small and flat.

 *Things that I think about the world*